sultanGT/PPT-website/README.md

 Installing the PPT web application

-If there is difficulty installing the web application using the isntructions below a working verion of the web app is being hosted via this url: http://www.pptwebsite.co.uk/
+If there is difficulty installing the web application using the isntructions below, a working verion of the web app is being hosted via this url: http://www.pptwebsite.co.uk/

 (it may take 1min for it to initialy load on the web page)